 Forest Lawn Cemetery of Buffalo was founded in 1849.
-Prior to its establishment the city of Buffalo, as the rest of America, had burial places were located either in churchyards or in relatively small public or private burying grounds within the municipal boundaries.
+Prior to this cemetery’s establishment, the city of Buffalo, as with the most of America, had burial places located either in churchyards or in relatively small public or private burying grounds within the municipal boundaries.
 Neither format provided for private lot ownership and, at best, they provided crowded and utilitarian space to house the dead.
 The graves were packed closely together, multiple burials might occur in the same grave, and old graves were frequently cleared to make room for new burials.
 Grave markers were typically tall, straight-sided stone or wood slabs, aligned in long rows.
 The burial grounds often became ill-tended as time passed.
-A beginning awareness of disease raised questions to some as to whether having graveyards so proximate posed a threat to the health of the community.
+A beginning awareness of disease and its causes raised questions to some as to whether having graveyards so proximate to dense residential areas might pose a threat to the health of the community.

 The spread of Romanticism, an artistic, literary and and intellectual movement characterized by a new interest in nature and in individual expression of emotion and imagination, a departure from classicism, and rebellion against established social rules and conventions.
 The movement formed the impetus for the creation of landscape parks, such as the Buffalo Olmsted park system.
 It also, and earlier, caused a revolution in how cemeteries were viewed and designed.